fruttasecca/hay_checker/README.md

 ---
 ### Grouprule check

-Measures how many values satisfy a rule
+Measures how many values satisfy a rule by filtering data on conditions, and then checking the percentage of groups passing the having conditions, which are conditions on aggregations on the groups.

 - table